yshlae/ResQnect-/README.md

 </div>

 ### Application of OOP Principles 🛠️
-The development of **ResQnect** relies on Object-Oriented Programming (OOP) principles to structure the codebase efficiently.
+In developing **ResQnect**, core Object-Oriented Programming (OOP) principles were applied to create a modular and efficient system.
 Here's how each principle was implemented:

 - **Encapsulation** 💊
   In the code, data related to volunteers, resources, and tasks is stored in private attributes within classes like `Volunteer`, `Resource`, and `Task`.
 These private attributes are accessed and modified only through getter and setter methods, ensuring the integrity of the data.
 For example, the `Resource` class ensures that the quantity of items cannot be set to a negative value, protecting the data from invalid inputs.